 Up in the North Wine region of Idaho, Lewiston has been quietly producing some of the state’s most sought-after bottles.
 You may not know it, but in 1864 Lewiston boasted some of the first vineyards to be found in the Pacific Northwest.
 These vineyards had their operations abolished in 1916 due to the state prohibition, but after a 54-year stall, the wine industry found life again in the Snake River Valley in 1970.
-Since then, the industry has exploded throughout the state, boasting more than 50 wineries and 1,300 acres of vinifera grapes.
-To this day, Lewiston offers some of the best growing conditions in the Northwest with cold winters that allow the vines to rid themselves of disease and bugs while hot days and chilly nights during the spring and summer help balance sugars and acids.
+Since then, the industry has exploded throughout the state, boasting over 50 wineries and 1,300 acres of vinifera grapes.
+To this day, Lewiston offers some of the best growing conditions in the Northwest with cold winters that allow the vines to rid themselves of disease and bugs, while hot days and chilly nights during the spring and summer help balance sugars and acids.

-There are more than 4,000 square miles of rolling green hills to the north of Lewiston known as the Palouse where many wineries have set up shop.
+There are more than 4,000 square miles of rolling green hills to the north of Lewiston known as the Palouse, where many wineries have set up shop.
 This beautiful rolling terrain stretches all the way up to Coeur d’Alene and makes for one of the most breathtaking drives on the White Pine Scenic Byway.
 Take the trip up north on the Northwest Passage Scenic Byway from Boise to check out a few of the homegrown wineries in Lewiston.

 Lindsay Creek Vineyards